Transaction System

 Once a decision is made, the experience gets out of the way.

-The transaction flow follows a familiar, checkout-style model — linear, guided, and transparent.
+The transaction flow follows a familiar, checkout-style model — guided, and transparent.
 A unified transaction structure allows users to review and modify inputs at any step, balancing guidance with control.
 Users can see their progress, review and edit inputs at any step, and move forward with confidence.
 Distribution options include check or direct deposit, supported by secure bank linking and validation to ensure accuracy before submission.

-Confirmation Experience
+confirmation Experience

 The experience extends beyond submission to remove uncertainty during fulfillment.